-AGRICULTURAL OR FARM OPERATIONS - the land and on-farm buildings, equipment, manure processing and handling facilities, and practices which contribute to the production, preparation, and marketing of crops, livestock and livestock products as a commercial enterprise, including a commercial horse boarding operation as defined in the Agriculture and Markets Law.
+AGRICULTURAL OR FARM OPERATIONS - the land and on-farm buildings, equipment, manure processing and handling facilities, and practices which contribute to the production, preparation, and marketing of crops, livestock and livestock products as a commercial enterprise.
 A farm operation may consist of one or more parcels of owned or rented land, which parcels may be contiguous or noncontiguous to each other.